0xarc-io/analytics-sdk/README.md

 })
 ```

-# Important Note
+# Important Notes

 We do not support automatic wallet activity tracking with wallets other than Metamask.

-If your dApp supports multiple wallets, you must use the manual event tracking method (installation Option 2).
+Unless your dApp uses *only* Metamask, you need to either use the installation option 2 or 3.

 # Development notes

 To run a local version of the script:

-1. Run `yarn build` at root level to build the script.
+1. Run `yarn build` at the root level to build the script.
 2. Run `yarn copy-build-example` to copy the built contents into the `example/cra-script-tag` project.
 3. Make a copy of `.env.example` and rename it to `.env` in the `example/cra-script-tag` folder.
 4. Make sure to add your ARCx API + Alchemy keys to the `.env` file (find `YOUR_KEY_HERE`).